farmera/sare_grant/study_results_drones.md

 * A series of random sections were laid out and treated with variable amounts of nitrogen fertilizer.

 Once planted, a stand of sugarcane may be harvested up to four times in as many seasons.
 In Louisiana, a season runs about 9 months and after each harvest the cane remaining in the ground sends up new shoots.
-While successive harvests give decreasing yields, the crop used in this study (a second-year 'stubble') is an ideal 'nitrogen-absorber' and was thus well-suited.
+While successive harvests yield decreasing amounts of sucrose, the crop used in this study (a second-year 'stubble') is an ideal 'nitrogen-absorber' and was thus well-suited.

 For the 2017 season, a single-factor field trial was laid out in a common randomized split-plot design on 19 April 2017.